modante/LooPyStation/README.md

 ### How to play with LooPyStation?
 - Design for 6 Buttons:
   - **Mode Button:** Switches from "Looper Mode" to "FluidSynth Mode".
+    - Looper Mode: Prev / Next Buttons changes Track Number (press) or Volume (hold)
+    - FluidSynth Mode: Prev / Next Buttons changes Preset Number (press) or Bank Number (hold)
+    - Rec, Undo/Clear and Mute/Solo do the same functions in both modes
   - **Rec Button:**
     - Press to Record.
-Press again to Stop Recording (Looper Mode)
+Press again to Stop Recording (Looper and FluidSynth Mode)
-    - If you want to stop and discard recording: Press Mute Button
+    - If you want to stop and discard recording: Press Undo/Clear Button while recording
+  - **Undo/Clear Button:**
+    - When Pressed: Stops recording and reset Track while recording.
+Undo when playing
+    - When Held: Clear selected Track, even if it is Recording.
+If track 0 is selected, Erase and Reset all the Tracks of the Looper  (Looper Mode)
   - **Mute/Solo Button:**
     - When Pressed: Mute selected Track.
 Press again to UnMute (Looper Mode)
     - When Held: Solo selected Track.
 Hold again to UnSolo (Looper Mode)
-  - **Stop/Clear Button:**
-    - When Pressed: Stops recording and reset Track
-    - When Held: Clear selected Track, even if it is Recording.
-If track 0 is selected, Erase and Reset all the Tracks of the Looper  (Looper Mode)
   - **Prev Button:**
     - When Pressed: Jumps to the prev track (Looper Mode) / Decrease 1 preset number (Looper Mode)
     - When Held: Decrease 1 bank numbers (FluidSynth Mode) / Decrease Volume of selected Track (Looper Mode)